std::vector<T,Allocator>::reserve

 - std::length_error if new_cap > max_size().

-- any exception thrown by
+- Any exception thrown by

 Allocator::allocate()

-(typically std::bad_alloc)
+(typically std::bad_alloc).

 Complexity